carlislerainey/git-for-political-science/README.md

 [Zach Jones](http://zmjones.com/) prompted me to use Git/GitHub with his [article](http://zmjones.com/git/) in *The Political Methodologist*.
-I'm not a programmer, but I'm probably above the median in my tech-savyness.
+I'm not a programmer, but I'm probably above the median in tech-savyness.
 Git/GitHub was hard for me to learn.
-And Git is extremely complicated, so I'm still a little unsure of myself.
-I had no trouble, installing Git, setting up a GitHub account, initializing, adding, committing, and pushing.
-But I had a lot of questions.
+I'm still a little unsure of myself.

+I had no trouble installing Git, setting up a GitHub account, initializing, adding, committing, and pushing.
+But I had (and still have) a lot of questions.
 Many of these question did not revolve around the software, but around best practices.

-* How often should should I commit changes?
+* How often should I commit changes?
 * What files should I track?
 Should I track the data?
 The manuscript?
-* Given that I am not writing and releasing different versions software, should I be using tags?
+* Given that I'm not writing and releasing different versions software, how should I be using tags?

 In short, most users of Git/GitHub are programmers.
 I am a political scientist.
-Most users are tracking software.
-I want to track an empirical research project.
+Most users track software.
+I want to track empirical research projects.
 I had a lot of difficulty mapping the Git/GitHub facilities onto my needs as a researcher.
 I suggested the Zach write a guide for people like me.
 He told me:

 > Git is a really complex piece of software.
 It isn't hard to learn how to do basic things, but introductions are probably better left to people who really understand things.